 The battery-powered data loggers, installed in a covered manhole to prevent vandalism, send data wirelessly to a gateway installed on a temporary office on site.
 From there, the network transmits the data to an evaluation and visualization system.

-For connectivity, Loadsensing uses LoRa: a long-range, low-power wireless technology used by IoT networks worldwide.
+For connectivity, Loadsensing uses LoRa, a long-range, low-power wireless technology used by IoT networks worldwide.
 Features of the system include:

-Ultimately, the monitoring system helps to ensure that the environment is safe not only for workers on site but also for people who live and work in the city center.
+Ultimately, the monitoring system helps to ensure that the environment is safe not only for workers but also for people who live and work in the city center.

 Are you planning a project?